-It's been 5+ years at LinkedIn and I can't believe all the different experiences I've been apart of.
-Beginning on LinkedIn's "Team Money" designing their Premium subscription offerings, working on a variety of creative projects to promote premium values and features.
-After the first year I really wanted to challenge myself and find something bigger which was consumer facing; at the same time a recent incubator program (my team won) was ramping up.
+It's been 5+ years at LinkedIn and I can't believe all the experiences I've been apart of.
+Starting on "Team Money" to design the Premium subscription experience, leading feature development, optimization, and a variety of notable investments like Sale Navigator (Lead Builder).
+After the first year I really wanted to challenge myself and find something larger in the public eye; at the same time a recent incubator program (my team won) was ramping up.
 I joined the "Identity Team" which was in charge of building the profile, "who's viewed your profile" and "endorsements".
 My focus was to make sure member's look their best and guide them through the process of building a profile.
 During those two years I formed some of the closest bonds with my teammates (Jibran, Russ, Alexis, Udi etc..) and it really shaped the way I look at product development today.

 And that kinda leads us to... today, where... for the past year I've been on the "Flagship Team" helping on the redesign (and totally re-engineering all of LinkedIn.com).
 To be honest, I had no idea the things that need to take place in order for that to go down smoothly with all considerations.
 You'd think... hay, it can't be that hard right?
 But when you keep in mind that it was under a year with the influx of new employees, features, research/test learnings, code/design iterations, etc...
 Things can get very messy.
 I was helping to partner on all 'entity' pages, lead the multi-app strategy, and piloted the first LinkedIn pattern library.
 A bridge between design and engineering (a set of naming conventions that were referenced with specific factors considered like i18n, accessibility and general best practices).
 Our team plans to launch Project Voyager (Native iOS/Android, MoWeb) in November and begin designing the desktop experience.

 TBD (PLaying Catchup 1/5/18, gonna clean this up)